lufebose/lufebose.github.io/README.md

 (Residence + Work Permit)

+## Project 1: Dollarization and the Exchange Rate Pass-Through: Is there a link?
+(01/07/2023 - Ongoing)

-## Project 1: The impact of interest rate changes and inflationary pressures on sovereign debt dynamics: Portuguese Case Study (01/02/2023-02/06/2023)
+## Project 2: The impact of interest rate changes and inflationary pressures on sovereign debt dynamics: Portuguese Case Study (01/02/2023-02/06/2023)

 (Document Co-Authored with Miguel Oliveira and Tiago Campos / Code completely written by myself)